 - 1.2.1 Ordinary meetings of the Council will take place in accordance with a programme decided by the Council.
 The Chairman of the Council and the Leader of the Council may jointly agree to vary the time or date of any ordinary meeting or to cancel any ordinary meeting.
 If they decide to do so, the decision must be agreed and notified to the Chief Executive no less than one month before the date that the meeting was due to take place, unless the variation or cancellation is due to exceptional and unforeseen circumstances. - 1.2.2 The order of business at ordinary meetings will be as set out below. - 1.2.3 The Chairman has discretion to vary the order of business or add items at any meeting.
-Such a variation may not displace business falling under items a, b, c, d or e. below:- - at the commencement of a Council meeting, the Chairman of the Council shall be announced and members, officers, and the public will be asked to stand; - b. elect a person to preside if the Chairman and Vice-Chairman are not present (this cannot be a Cabinet Member); - c. receive any apologies; - d. receive any declarations of interest from Councillors - e. notify those present that the meeting will be recorded and streamed online; - f. approve the minutes of the last meeting (no discussion except in relation to accuracy); - g. receive any communications from the Chairman, Leader, Chief Executive and Portfolio Holders - h. receive petitions in accordance with the Council's Petitions Scheme; - i. deal with questions from members of the public; - j. deal with questions from Councillors; - k. consider any other business specified in the summons to the meeting, including consideration of proposals from the Cabinet in relation to the Council's Budget and Policy Framework; - I. consider motions; and - m. to receive for noting the minutes of Cabinet, all Committees and Sub Committees held since the last ordinary meeting of the Council
+Such a variation may not displace business falling under items a, b, c, d or e. below:- - at the commencement of a Council meeting, the Chairman of the Council shall be announced and members, officers, and the public will be asked to stand; - b. elect a person to preside if the Chairman and Vice-Chairman are not present (this cannot be a Cabinet Member); - c. receive any apologies; - d. approve the minutes of the last meeting (no discussion except in relation to accuracy); - e. receive any declarations of interest from Councillors - f. notify those present that the meeting will be recorded and streamed online; - g. receive any communications from the Chairman, Leader, Chief Executive and Portfolio Holders - h. receive petitions in accordance with the Council's Petitions Scheme; - i. deal with questions from members of the public; - j. deal with questions from Councillors; - consider any other business specified in the summons to the meeting, including consideration of proposals from the Cabinet in relation to the Council's Budget and Policy Framework; - I. consider motions; and - m. to receive for noting the minutes of Cabinet, all Committees and Sub Committees held since the last ordinary meeting of the Council